AmirShakouri19/Loan-Prediction/README.md

 Also, new features are engineered to better represent the data:

 Finally, the modeling pipeline are built using RandomForest.
 The model is then tested, optimised using GridSearchCV and deployed by cloudpickling.
-You can find the modeling part on the "Coding" notebook
+You can find the modeling part on the "Coding" notebook.

+Interested or have questions?
+Please don't hesitate to comment here or contact me.
+Also, feel free to fork and contribute to the project...